aakeohane/Pokedex/README.md

 4) Which API the project uses
 * Write about some difficulties and solutions like how I was able to find the error without using a linter (used repl it)
 * why i used jQuery in some areas of code rather than vanilla JS (faster search features)
+* used kanban board to keep me on schedule